security-pride/MCP_Landscape/README.md

 ## 3. Description of Components

 ### 3.1 Landscape Data
-The `data/landscape_data/` directory contains two structured tables in CSV and LaTeX format (`mcp_adoption.csv`, `mcp_servers_list.csv`).
+The `landscape_data/` directory contains two structured tables in CSV format (`mcp_adoption.csv`, `mcp_servers_list.csv`).
 These datasets were compiled through manual review and verification of publicly available MCP ecosystem platforms (as of **September 2025**).

 #### **Table 1 — Overview of MCP Ecosystem Adoption**
 **File:** `mcp_adoption.csv`
-This table provides a high-level summary of how major AI frameworks, developer tools, IDEs, and cloud services have adopted and integrated the Model Context Protocol.
+This table provides a high-level summary of how major AI frameworks, developer tools, IDEs, and cloud services have adopted and integrated the MCP.
 It includes 5 primary categories:

 | Category | Examples | Representative Highlights |